-Biofeedback or neurofeedback are related methods that are being used with reported success in the treatment of mental health disorders such as ADHD, bipolar disorder, OCD, for anxiety and stress, as well as a host of other mental health issues.
+Biofeedback and neurofeedback are related methods that are being used with reported success in the treatment of mental health disorders such as ADHD, bipolar disorder, OCD, and for anxiety and stress, as well as a host of other mental health issues.

-and mental health disorders, and it focuses solely on the central nervous system.
+and mental health disorders, and focuses solely on the central nervous system.

 Photo: D. Smith.
 MindLab

-David Rabiner,Ph.D., research scientist of Duke University defines Neurofeedback, also known as EEG Biofeedback, as an approach for treating ADHD in which individuals are provided real-time feedback on their brainwave activity and taught to alter their typical EEG pattern to one that is consistent with a focused and attentive state.
+David Rabiner,Ph.D., research scientist at Duke University, defines neurofeedback, also known as EEG Biofeedback, as an approach for treating ADHD, in which individuals are provided real-time feedback on their brainwave activity, and taught to alter their typical EEG pattern to one that is consistent with a focused and attentive state.

 According to neurofeedback proponents, when this occurs, improved attention and reduced hyperactive/impulsive behavior will result.
-Rabiner cites 14 clinical studies, which, using the American Psychological Association (APA) 5-level system for grading the evidence for efficaciousness of mental health treatments, scores Neurofeedback Level 3, "probably efficacious" in treating ADHD.
-(Some empirical evidence from controlled studies is still lacking for a higher rating).
-Previously, CHADD had rated Neurofeedback as Level 2, "possibly efficacious," however the results of new studies on Neurofeedback have warranted a higher rating.
+Rabiner cites 14 clinical studies which, using the American Psychological Association (APA) 5-level system for grading the evidence for efficaciousness of mental health treatments, scores neurofeedback Level 3, "probably efficacious" in treating ADHD.
+Some empirical evidence from controlled studies is still lacking for a higher rating.
+Previously, CHADD had rated neurofeedback as Level 2, "possibly efficacious," though the results of new studies on neurofeedback have warranted a higher rating.

 - Stabilizing overall brain function by strengthening the brain's ability to routinely produce brainwaves in healthy ranges.